Type: Double Action

 Capacity: 12 (9mm) or 13 (7.65mm) rounds

 The BDA 380 is a blowback operated, double action semi automatic pistol.
-It has aluminium alloy frame and steel slide.
-Ambidextrous slide mounted safety switch disconnects the trigger from the hammer when engaged.
-The pistol featured low profile fixed sightst and was available in either polished steel or blued finish, with wooden grip panels.
+It has an aluminium alloy frame and steel slide.
+An ambidextrous slide mounted safety switch disconnects the trigger from the hammer when engaged.
+This pistol features low profile fixed sights and is available in either polished steel or blued finish, with wooden grip panels.

-The gun deserved good reputation as reliable and comfortable to fire.
+This gun deserved its good reputation as a reliable and comfortable to fire model.